Marcuuu/test-readme/README.md

 ## Customization
 [Back to top](#top)

 You can now modify the breakpoints used in Cirrus within the new configuration file for sizing.
-Just edit the values stored inside <code>_size.scss</code>.
+Just edit the values stored inside `_size.scss`.

 	$breakpoints: (
 		'xs': 640px,